 - Fall Sophomore Year - NS 331 (Naval Ship Systems): Quantitative study of basic naval ships' systems.
 Focus on propulsion and various auxiliary systems.
 Ship design, stability, and damage control.

 - Spring Sophomore Year - NS 223 (Naval Leadership and Management ): Study of organizational behavior and management in the context of naval and Marine Corps organization.
 Topics include leadership, management functions, planning, controlling, and directing.

 - Fall Junior Year - NS 353 (Navigation): Theory, principles, and procedures of ship navigation, movements and employment.
 Dead reckoning, piloting, celestial and electronic principles of navigation.

 - Spring Junior Year - NS 231 (Concepts and Analyses of Naval Tactical Systems): The study of weapons systems used aboard naval vessels and aircraft.
 Detection systems; systems integration into current naval platforms and their offensive and defensive capabilities.

-- Fall Senior Year - NS 423S (Leadership & Management II): The study of officer responsibilities in naval administration.
+- Fall Senior Year - NS 423S (Leadership & Ethics): The study of officer responsibilities in naval administration.
 Discussions of counseling methods, ethics, military justice, human resources management, leadership, and supply systems.